Hamilton wins Styrian GP ahead of Mercedes teammate Bottas | Sports-Games

 Hamilton's record-extending 89th career pole on a rain-drenched track was one of his best in extreme conditions, but during the race he was hardly challenged as he finished a sizeable 13.7 seconds ahead of Mercedes teammate Valtteri Bottas and 33.7 ahead of Red Bull's Max Verstappen.
 Bottas won last weekend's season-opening Austrian GP on the same Red Bull Ring track in Spielberg at the foot of the Styrian mountains — hence the name change.

 Like last Sunday, drivers again wore black T-shirts with "End Racism" and most took the knee a few moments before the national anthem.
-AP KHS KHS.
+Red Bull driver Alexander Albon did well to fend off persistent attacks from Racing Point's Sergio Perez and finished fourth ahead of McLaren's Lando Norris and Perez, who dropped to sixth after touching wheels with Albon late on.

+McLaren's Carlos Sainz Jr. started from third and finished ninth, but collected a bonus point for the fastest lap.
+Hamilton got away cleanly while Verstappen did well to hold off Sainz.

+Leclerc tried to overtake down the right entering a hairpin bend and ended up riding over the back of Vettel's car, mangling his rear wing and prompting a safety car to come out for two laps.
+Vettel, who finished 10th last week, had to retire while Leclerc came into the pits on Lap 5 and was soon out of the race.

 ALSO READ